 Lily Eskelsen Garcia

 And Garcia is learning from it.
 This month, she served as a delegate for Hillary Clinton at the 2016 Democratic National Convention, speaking there on the subject of immigration and its role in many of America's schools.
 The NEA endorsed Clinton in October 2015, giving her an "A" ranking on education issues as a senator, and awarding her the Friend of Education Award in 1999.
 Garcia lauds Clinton’s plan for student debt.
 She says Clinton impressed her by coming to a meeting and asking leaders what they were hearing from teachers around the country, and contributing their knowledge to building a plan.
 “She started asking me questions,” Garcia laughed.
 “That impressed the socks off of me.”
 So she was thrilled to be on the convention floor to hear Clinton be named the party's nominee on July 26.
-Speaking to Refinery29 at The Atlantic's DNC panel, Building Blocks: Changing the Frame on Education, the day after her speech, she emphasised the influence that the first woman president could have on the children and students of the next generation.
+Speaking to Refinery29 at The Atlantic's DNC panel, Building Blocks: Changing the Frame on Education, the day after her speech, she emphasized the influence that the first woman president could have on the children and students of the next generation.
 "I have a 1-year-old granddaughter," she said, describing what was on her mind as she listened to Clinton's nomination being confirmed.
 "All I could think of [was], When she gets older, my goal is that when someone goes, ‘And a WOMAN is running for president!’ she’ll go, ‘Yeah?’
 Like, what’s the big deal?"
 Because, as a teacher, the most important thing to Garcia is still the country's students.
-She wants to build the confidence in today's children — girls and boys — to be unafraid to raise their hands and be leaders, from the moment they're in nappies.
+She wants to build the confidence in today's children — girls and boys — to be unafraid to raise their hands and be leaders, from the moment they're in diapers.
 "It’s because you have to believe in yourself before you’ve earned the right to ask anyone else to believe in you,” she said.